 What process should the CSC follow in the event it identifies a persistent performance issue or systemic problem that is not serious?
 Is it still required to follow a Remedial Action?

-IFR (periodic and special) – the first IFR will not commence until two years after the IANA Stewardship Transition.
+IFR (Periodic and Special): The first IFR will not commence until two years after the IANA Stewardship Transition.
 Therefore, the CWG-Stewardship does not envision a need for implementation of the IFR at this time.
-However, as with the CSC, the IFR will need to be incorporated into the ICANN Bylaws as part of a key conditionality with the CCWG-Accountability as soon as their work is finalized.
+However, as with the CSC, the IFR will need to be incorporated into the ICANN Bylaws as a fundamental bylaw as part of a key conditionality with the CCWG-Accountability as soon as their work is finalized.

-Changes to customer complaints and escalation mechanisms – the CWG-Stewardship consulted ICANN’s IANA department in developing these mechanisms, and believes that at least the changes are ready for implementation.
+Changes to customer complaints and escalation mechanisms: The CWG-Stewardship consulted ICANN’s IANA department in developing these mechanisms, and believes that these modifications are ready for implementation.
+In particular, mechanisms such as: the ability to recall the ICANN Board decisions relating to periodic or special reviews of the IANA functions undertaken through the IFR; the ability to approve change to ICANN’s fundamental bylaws as well as the related creation of a stakeholder community / member group in order ensure the ability to exercise these kinds of rights.

-Implementing changes to the Root Zone environment - The CWG-Stewardship transition proposal recommends that the ICANN Board take over the responsibility of approving all substantive, architectural, changes to the Root Zone environment (such changes being rare events).
+Implementing changes to the Root Zone environment: The CWG-Stewardship transition proposal recommends that the ICANN Board take over the responsibility of approving all substantive (architectural) changes to the Root Zone environment (such changes being rare events).
 ICANN will coordinate with the NTIA for any ongoing approval processes for significant changes to the Root Zone environment to ensure continuity of these.
-Note that changes to the Root Zone environment may be contingent on what happens with the parallel Root Zone Maintainer Cooperative Agreement, which is not in scope of the CWG-Stewardship’s work.
+Note that changes to the Root Zone environment may be contingent on what happens with the parallel Root Zone Maintainer Cooperative Agreement, which is not in the scope of the CWG-Stewardship’s work.

-Community empowerment mechanisms – These have been requested of the CCWG-Accountability as part of a key conditionality with the CCWG-Accountability as soon as their work is finalized.
+Community empowerment mechanisms: These have been requested of the CCWG-Accountability as part of a key conditionality with the CCWG-Accountability as soon as their work is finalized.

-Appeal mechanism – This have been requested of the CCWG-Accountability as part of a key conditionality with the CCWG-Accountability as soon as their work is finalized.
+Appeal mechanism: This have been requested of the CCWG-Accountability as part of a key conditionality with the CCWG-Accountability as soon as their work is finalized.

-NTIA Requirements - under development
+NTIA Requirements

 Additionally, NTIA has established that the transition proposal must meet the following five requirements: